-Oxygen therapy is available to all physically active people, practicing sport professionally or amateur.
-Treatments in the hyperbaric chamber accelerate the return to full performance after demanding and hard training, sports competitions, marathon run or football match.
-By increasing the amount of oxygen in the blood by up to 16 times compared to the resting position under normal conditions, the body is able to quickly regenerate and renew.
-Therapy in a hyperbaric chamber is therefore helpful in accelerating convalescence after injuries, sprains, and bruises.
-The oxygen therapy session effectively reduces inflammation, eliminates swelling, reduces bruising, removes soreness, regenerates capillary blood vessels and strengthens the immune system.
+Hyperbaric Oxygen Therapy is commonly recommended for all physically active people, professionally or amateur athletes.
+Treatments in the hyperbaric chamber effectively accelerate the return to full fitness after demanding and hard training, sports competitions, a marathon run or a football match.
+By increasing the amount of oxygen in the blood by up to 16 times compared to the resting position under normal conditions, the body is able to regenerate and renew quickly.
+Therapy in a hyperbaric chamber is therefore helpful in accelerating recovery after injuries, sprains, sprains and contusions.
+Oxygen therapy session effectively reduces inflammation, eliminates swelling, reduces bruises, removes soreness, regenerates capillaries and strengthens the immune system.

-In the world of professional sport, many well-known and outstanding athletes from various disciplines regularly use oxygen therapy.
-This supportive therapy is used, among others, by Michael Phelps – an excellent swimmer, Cristiano Ronaldo – a great footballer, Novak Diokovic – a great tennis player, Daniel Cormier – an admirable MMA player.
-The effectiveness of hyperbaric therapy in sport is very well documented – teams from professional NBA, NHL, NFL leagues use hyperbaric chambers in the training process of their players.
+In the world of professional sport, many famous and outstanding players of various disciplines regularly use oxygen therapy.
+This supportive therapy is used, among others, by Michael Phelps – 23-time Olympic champion in swimming, Cristiano Ronaldo – one of the best footballers in the world, Novak Diokovic – winner of 5 Wimbledons, Lebron James – one of the best basketball players in the world.
+The effectiveness of hyperbaric therapy in sport is very well documented – teams from professional NBA, NHL and NFL leagues use hyperbaric chambers in the process of training their players as an endurance support.

 World Anti-Doping Agency WADA since 2006. allows therapy in a hyperbaric chamber and defines it as a natural method of supporting the body for increased physical effort.